Smallholder Farmers

-There are a number of characteristics common to smallholders, whether or not they control the land they farm or the commodity they produce, as detailed in the Ethical Trading Initiative (ETI) Smallholder Guidelines (2005):
+There are a number of characteristics common to smallholders, whether or not they control the land they farm or the commodity they produce, as detailed in the Ethical Trading Initiative (ETI) Smallholder Guidelines:

-• They produce relatively small volumes of produce on relatively small plots of land.
+- They produce relatively small volumes on relatively small plots of land.

-• They may produce an export commodity as a main livelihood activity or as part of a portfolio of livelihood activities.
+- They may produce an export commodity as a main livelihood activity or as one of many activities.

-• They are usually considered to be part of the informal economy (i.e. may not be registered, tend to be excluded from aspects of labour legislation, lack social protection and have limited records).
+- They are usually considered part of the informal economy (because they may not be registered, tend to be excluded from aspects of labour legislation, lack social protection and have limited records).

-• They may depend on family labour, but may hire workers.
+- They may depend on family labour and/or may hire workers.

-The Fairtrade Labelling Organisation (FLO) defines a smallholder as a producer who is dependent on family, as opposed to non-family, labour as a basis for its definition.
-Smallholder farmers supplying into Fairtrade markets are typically organized into cooperatives or producer associations which provide the link with the market and offer different levels of support to their members.
+Smallholder farmers supplying into Fairtrade markets are typically organized into cooperatives or producer associations, which link them to the market and offer different kinds of support to their members.

 In most African countries, agriculture accounts for 70 per cent of the labour force, over 25 per cent of GDP and 20 per cent of agribusiness.
 Agriculture remains largely traditional and is concentrated in the hands of smallholders and pastoralists (Economic Report on Africa 2009).
-In many countries women provide much of the labour in smallholder production systems.
-In Ethiopia, for example, women are reported to provide more than 80 per cent of the labour in coffee production.
+Often women provide much or most of the labour, but don't reap the economic benefits of production.

-In 2005, WIEGO was commissioned by UNIFEM to produce its flagship publication Progress of the World’s Women on the topic of Women, Work and Poverty.
-It found that unpaid work on family farms accounted for 20 per cent of women’s informal employment in Ghana, 34 per cent in India and 85 per cent in Egypt.
+- In 2005, WIEGO was commissioned by UNIFEM to produce Progress of the World’s Women on the topic of Women, Work and Poverty.
+The report finds that unpaid work on family farms accounted for 20 per cent of women’s informal employment in Ghana, 34 per cent in India, and 85 per cent in Egypt.

 Driving Forces & Working Conditions

-Smallholder production in many developing countries remains at subsistence level.
+Smallholder production in many developing countries remains at subsistence levels.
 Smallholders typically lack access to credit, receive little technical support and often have low productivity due to an inability to invest in things such as improved seeds and soil replenishment.
 Smallholders generally rely on labour-intensive production methods and family labour, although they often have to hire labour, especially at key moments in the production cycle like harvesting.
-Since they are in a situation of poverty themselves, the working conditions of hired labourers are usually very poor.
+Since the small farmers are impoverished, pay and working conditions of hired labourers are usually very poor.

-Where smallholders are linked into export markets – either through Fairtrade markets that apply standards for commodities such as cocoa and coffee, or through outgrower schemes in horticulture where buyers such as supermarkets have committed to varying ethical codes of conduct – then closer attention may be paid to working conditions.
+Where smallholders are linked into export markets--either through Fairtrade markets that apply standards for commodities such as cocoa and coffee, or through outgrower schemes in horticulture where buyers such as supermarkets have committed to varying ethical codes of conduct--closer attention may be paid to working conditions.

 Policies & Programmes